univ-of-utah-marriott-library-apple/aeios/README.md

 Although, Erase and App installation will still take place if a device supervision fail, unsupervised devices will never be "verified", so load-balancing will not take place.

-This will be addressed in a future release
+This may be addressed in a future release.

----
 ## Troubleshooting

 `aeiOS` is designed to work from scratch, so all `.plist` files located in `~/Library/aeios` can be safely deleted, but you might lose some configuration